 Looking for a way to practice the Scout Mindset as a class?
 Here are just a few exercises to try with your students:

 - Choose Your Mindset: Teach your students to navigate respectful dialogue with these free Timely Topic Make a copy of the Choose Your Mindset slide and show students how to disagree and debate respectfully with one another while performing accurate research.
 Do one or do them all, the choice is yours!
+(Note: you will need a Gmail account to copy the slides.)

 - Agree to Disagree: Share the Agree to Disagree slideshow from the Blue Apple project, Take a Stand.
 Introduce your students to the infamous Blue Dress/White Dress controversy or look over some ambiguous images that test their perspectives.
 Working together, see if your students can determine why some students see things differently and what they can do to expand their point of view.